mlochbaum/Singeli/README.md

 An anonymous generator is written `{params} => body`.
 It needs to come at the beginning of a subexpression, which usually means it needs to be parenthesized.
 Otherwise `{params}` might be interpreted as a generator call on the previous word, for example. `body` can be either a single expression, or a block consisting of multiple expressions surrounded by `{}`.

 A named generator is a statement rather than an expression: `def name{params} = body`. `name` can be followed by multiple parameter lists, defining a nested generator.
 This form also allows multiple definitions.
 When the generator is called, these definitions are scanned, beginning with the last, for one that applies to the arguments.
 That is, when applying the generator, it tests the arguments against all its conditions, then runs if they match and otherwise calls the previous definition.
+Sometimes it's useful to extend many generators in the same way; see [extend](#extend) for this use case.

 A function can also have generator parameters.
 This case is discussed in the section on [functions](#functions).